Platopedia/platopedia.github.io/events/rosebday.md

 ---

 <style>
-h2                    { color:#BD9C48 !important }
+h2                    { color:#A8934C !important }
 h4                    { color:#008080 !important;font-size:var(--unit-text-B) !important }
-.syotimer-cell__value { border-color:#BD9C48 !important }
+.syotimer-cell__value { border-color:#A8934C !important }
-.syotimer-cell__unit  { color:#BD9C48 }
+.syotimer-cell__unit  { color:#A8934C }
 </style>

 <div class="linebreak"></div>

 <div class="content-image" data-url="/docs/assets/images/events/rosebday/rosebday-banner.png" data-width="500px" data-label="By Royal Decree: It's Rose's Day!"></div>

-We're getting closer to one of Plato's biggest events — <strong>Rose's Birthday!</strong> OG Arcade owner, the crowned Queen of Plato, and our sweetest friend.
+We're getting closer to one of Plato's biggest events — **Rose's Birthday!** OG Arcade owner, the crowned Queen of Plato, and our sweetest friend.
 The celebration takes place in a new group on June 8 at exactly 2PM GMT.
 Make sure you're there (and alive) to win some big prizes!
 Instructions to get invited are below.

 <div class="linebreak"></div>